symverse-lab/V3/README.md

 V3 documents should remain:

+- **Accessible where needed** — introductory documents should help non-specialist readers
 - **Specification-oriented** — rules, terms, and boundaries are explicit
 - **Implementation-aware** — tied to real runtime behavior where applicable
 - **Versioned** — draft state and revision history are visible